GLUTEN - 5 impacts on Women's Health

 2. Gluten & Anemia

-The main cause of the iron deficiency anemia is an impaired iron absorption.
+And the main cause of the iron deficiency anemia is an impaired iron absorption.

-And the consumption of gluten, as we've just discussed above, damages the intestinal villi.
+The consumption of gluten, as we've just discussed above, damages the intestinal villi.
 As a result, women are less able to adequately absorb enough iron (and other micronutrients) from their diets - and even from their supplements.

 3. Autoimmune conditions